 2. Compare mortgage offers and rates

-Shop around to compare refinance rates and terms from several banks and mortgage lenders.
-You can work with a mortgage broker to get a range of offers.
-Don’t skip consulting with your existing lender, either — as a repeat customer, you may be eligible for discounts or special deals that could substantially lower your overall costs.
+Compare refinance rates and terms from several banks and mortgage lenders.
+You could also work with a mortgage broker to get a range of offers.
+It’s wise to start with your existing lender, too.
+As a repeat customer, you could be eligible for discounts or special deals that could substantially lower your overall costs.
 In fact, some lenders offer free refi programs for customers.
 If your bank or lender won’t offer any savings opportunities, it might be worth shopping for a new bank altogether that’s offering deals for new customers.

 3. Negotiate closing costs